 Mango vs Banana - Health impact and Nutrition Comparison

-Mango is native to the southern Americas and it is classified as a tropical fruit.
-Nowadays it’s cultivated in the South American tropical zones.
+Mango is native to Southern Asia and is classified as tropical fruit.
+Nowadays, it’s cultivated in the South American tropical zones.

 Mango is classified as stone fruit.
 The fruit flesh has a distinct texture and taste.

-They are seasonally available and grow mostly in tropical regions.
-Due to this, they are not always available in markets around the world thus they are classified as luxury fruits.
+They are seasonally available and grow primarily in tropical regions.
+Due to this, they are not always available in markets around the world; thus, they are often costly.
 They are more expensive compared to bananas.

-Bananas are native to India and Southeast Asia, but they can now be found in almost every home across the world.
-It has a short shelf life of around 5 days before it begins to overripe.
+Bananas are also native to India and Southeast Asia, but they can now be found in almost every home across the world.
+They have a short shelf life of around 5 days before they begin to overripen.

 It can be eaten raw, blended into a smoothie, or even used as a baking ingredient.

 Bananas eaten today are not the same as those consumed in the past.
 Bananas used to come with seeds and were much smaller.
-A change was made to wild-type bananas in the first century, and the domestic banana spread from there.
+In the first century, a change was made to the wild-type banana, and the domestic banana spread from there.

-Bananas are richer in potassium and magnesium.
-On the other hand, mango is richer in copper.
+On the other hand, mango is richer in copper and calcium.

-According to a recent research study, mango can protect from breast and colon cancer, leukemia, and prostate cancer due to the considerable amount of polyphenolic antioxidant compounds.
-(1)
+According to a recent study, mango can protect from breast and colon cancer, leukemia, and prostate cancer due to a considerable amount of polyphenolic antioxidant compounds (4).

 Bananas contain lectins, which play an important role in cancer cell therapy.
 Banana lectins have been shown to inhibit cancer cell proliferation.
-This, in essence, obstructs the prevention of cancer metastasis.(6)
+This, in essence, prevents cancer metastasis (5).

 Comparison summary table